MiloszNowicki/netlify_base/blog/i-have-no-idea.md

 ---
 path: other
 date: '2018-05-09'
-title: i have no idea
+title: i have no ideadg
+description: vb
 ---